-Board members of Penn Appétit, however, had the additional task of making challenging decisions about the future of the magazine.
+Board members of Penn Appétit, however, had the additional task of making challenging decisions about the magazine's future.

-Before Bernstein went home for winter break a couple months ago, he was elected to serve as the managing editor of the food publication Penn Appétit, where he previously worked as a copy editor for both the magazine and "Whisk," Penn Appétit’s upcoming cookbook.
+Before Bernstein went home for winter break several months ago, he was elected to serve as the managing editor of the food publication Penn Appétit, where he previously worked as a copy editor for both the magazine and "Whisk," Penn Appétit’s upcoming cookbook.

 Bernstein was involved with both the editorial and culinary side of the magazine, creating recipes and editing articles.
-College sophomore and Penn Appétit Culinary Director Jennifer Higa said deciding the direction of the magazine has been difficult for board members.
+Penn Appétit Culinary Director and College sophomore Jennifer Higa said deciding the direction of the magazine has been difficult for board members.

 “Blaze put so much time into [the magazine],” Higa said.
 “It’s hard to find someone as passionate, devoted, and who liked writing so much.”

-In charge of all written content, the managing editor's role is integral for the magazine, which generally completes the written component of the process within the first month of the semester, according to Higa.
+In charge of all written content, the managing editor's role is integral for the magazine, which generally completes the written part of the process within the first month of the semester, Higa said.

-“We had to figure out what to do about the magazine fairly quickly because the club fair was coming up and we had our new member recruiting GBM the week after we got back to school,” said Rachel Prokupek, Wharton sophomore and Penn Appétit's executive director.
+“We had to figure out what to do about the magazine fairly quickly because the club fair was coming up and we had our new member recruiting [meeting] the week after we got back to school,” said Wharton sophomore Rachel Prokupek, Penn Appétit's executive director.

 After news of Bernstein’s death broke, all members of the board were originally going to collectively fill the role of managing editor until they decided to open applications after their first general body meeting on Jan.
 17.

-“We realized that the amount of work and feasibility of having a managing editor team was not going to work out,” said College sophomore Chris Muracca, the Penn Appétit treasurer.
+“We realized that the amount of work and feasibility of having a managing editor team was not going to work out,” said College sophomore Chris Muracca, Penn Appétit's treasurer.

-Higa said Penn Appétit board members also considered not releasing an issue this semester before coming to the conclusion that they would publish the magazine and add pieces throughout the issue that honored Bernstein’s life.
+Penn Appétit board members also considered not releasing an issue this semester, Higa said, before coming to the conclusion that they would publish the magazine and add pieces throughout the issue that honored Bernstein’s life.